Old Whittemore Academy

 The schools for black children included all grade levels under the same roof.
 Many of these schools included the word “training” due to a SC state law and the fact most schools included various education grades/levels under the same roof.
 Most schools were taught by one teacher, providing little time for individualized attention.

 Most black students had to walk several miles to get to the closest school, which was often in poor condition.
 In 1941, nineteen of South Carolina’s counties did not have a high school for black students.
+Whittemore was one of the few schools available for higher education of black children in coastal South Carolina.
 Additionally, there were only eight buses in the entire state for the transportation of black students (Quint 1958:9).

 Whittemore High School was awarded high school status in 1931.
-The first graduating class was in 1933, when tenth grade was the highest level of grade education.
+The first graduating class to receive a state high school diploma was in 1933, when tenth grade was the highest level of grade education.
 Later in 1933, the state added eleventh grade for a state high school diploma.

 In 1936, the Whittemore Training School was moved from Race Path Ave to Highway 378 (originally known as Potato Bed Ferry Road).
 Colonel D.A.
 Spivey donated a little over four acres for the extension of the present site to include the Athletic Field, Bus Parking Area, Annex C, and the Shop for Industrial Arts.